ebmdatalab/openpath-pipeline/README.md

 ## Checklist for a new data source

+The department manage a file hosting service called [Filr](https://filr.imsu.ox.ac.uk) (credentials in LastPass).
+We create a new folder for each new lab, and then grant external access to one or more people in that lab to that folder.

+Our VM is set up to sync data from filr to `/home/filr/`.

+Once data is available there, do the following steps to develop a new data source:

 * On the secure server:
   * Check you can extract raw files
   * Review file format.
 Make notes in a README in `data_sources/<lab_id>`.
 This is easiest in a python console using pandas and dataframe inspection
   * If reference ranges are required, obtain a file, and create a normalised version (see [here](https://github.com/ebmdatalab/openpath-pipeline/blob/0d378e18b6581ecb1e588cb50d129487de927623/lib/intermediate_file_processing.py#L64-L74) for notes).
 This is currently done by Helen, and should be done using a script ([example](https://github.com/ebmdatalab/openpath-pipeline/blob/0d378e18b6581ecb1e588cb50d129487de927623/data_sources/cornwall/generate_ranges.py))
   * Save any supplementary files (reference ranges, test metadata) in the same location, and also note in the README
-  * Make an anonymised sample, preferably by writing some code (see Exeter for example):
+  * Make an anonymised sample, preferably by writing some code (see Exeter for an example):
     * Replace any patient identifiers with random strings (or one random string)
     * Jitter or randmise any patient ages by several years
     * Jitter any sample / result dates by several years